Redefine social media etiquette: Experts

-The tragic death of Sunanda Tharoor, wife of Union minister Dr Shashi Tharoor and the bruising Twitter saga that unfolded before her sudden and mysterious death, begs the question: is the wonderful world of social media a double-edged sword, a scalpel that can also turn into a knife?
-Noted consultant psychotherapists Minnu and Rajan Bhonsle say this is a wake up call to redefine social media etiquette
+The tragic demise of Sunanda Tharoor and the bruising Twitter saga that unfolded before her death, begs the question: is the wonderful world of social media a double-edged sword?
+We find out

 The tragic death of Sunanda Tharoor, wife of union minister Shashi Tharoor under mysterious circumstances has yet again opened up the debate over how social media is used and should be used with several questions being raised about social media etiquette.
 Every time you choose to make your views public or exhibit your feelings to the world you must be prepared to face the consequences of such actions from the same millions to whom you are advertising your happiness.